-Welcome to Como Lake Como dedicated to all things beautiful in Lake Como, concentrating on the historical provincial capital of Como and the western arm of the Lake in Lombardy (Lombardia), Northern Italy.
+Welcome to Como Lake Como.
+Dedicated to all things beautiful in Lake Como, concentrating on the historic provincial capital of Como and the western arm of the Lake in Lombardy (Lombardia) in Northern Italy.

-The City of Como is just one hour away from Milano and fifteen minutes from the border town of Ponte Chiasso in Switzerland, making Lake Como a popular destination for both the Milanese and the Swiss alike.
+The City of Como is just one hour away from Milano and fifteen minutes away from the border town of Ponte Chiasso in Switzerland.
+Lake Como is a popular destination for both the Milanese and the Swiss alike.

-The building of the Duomo in Como began in 1396 and did not finish until 1770.
-The spectacular west front was built between 1457 and 1498.
+The building of the Duomo in the City of Como began in 1396 and did not finish until 1770.
+The spectacular west front, built between 1457 and 1498.

-The Tempio Voltiano is a museum dedicated to Alessandro Volta, a scientist and the inventor of the electrical battery.
+The Tempio Voltiano is a museum dedicated to Alessandro Volta, a scientist and the inventor of the electric battery.
 Alessandro Volta was born in Como in 1745 and died in 1827.